raiden-network/spec/smart_contracts.rst

 ..
 Note::
     Emits the ChannelSettled event.

+    A ``participant`` ``MUST NOT`` be able to cooperatively settle a channel without his ``partner``'s signature on the agreed upon balances.

-    Can be called by a third party as long as both participants provide their signatures.
+    Can be called by a third party because both signatures are required.

 .. _unlock-channel: